 - Echelon - This is a secret network rumored to be under development by the National Security Agency (NSA), supposedly designed to detect and capture packets crossing international borders that contain certain keywords, such as "bomb" or "assassination."
 There is no solid evidence to support the existence of Echelon.
 Many people confused this rumored system with the Carnivore system.

 All of these concerns made the implementation of Carnivore an uphill battle for the FBI.
 The FBI refused to disclose the source code and certain other pieces of technical information about Carnivore, which only added to people's concerns.
 But, as long as it was used within the constraints and guidelines of ECPA, Carnivore had the potential to be a useful weapon in the war on crime.

-For more information on Carnivore and related topics, check out the links on the next page.
+For more information on Carnivore and related topics, check out the links below.